Medical-Image-Analysis-Laboratory/fetalsyngen/docs/seed_generation.md

 # Seed Generation

 ## Introduction
-Seed generation is an intermediate step in creating synthetic fetal brain MRI images with FetalSynthGen.
+Seed generation is the first step in creating synthetic fetal brain MRI images with FetalSynthGen.

 * It addresses the **limited number of segmentation classes** in fetal brain MRI.
 * It allows the simulation of **finer variations** in tissue data.